 For interior designers, BCIs could provide a new way to interact with clients and co-workers.
 Imagine being able to collaborate with your team on a design project by simply thinking about what you want to do.
 BCIs could also help you understand your client’s preferences by reading their thoughts while they tour a space you’ve designed.
 The possibilities are endless and we are only beginning to scratch the surface of what BCIs can do.

 The idea of a brain-computer interface is both fascinating and slightly unsettling.
 On the one hand, it has the potential to change the way we interact with artificial intelligence, making it more efficient and intuitive.
-On the other hand, there are privacy and security concerns that come with hooking up our brains directly to computers.
+On the other hand, privacy and security concerns come with hooking up our brains directly to computers.

 As with any new technology, there are pros and cons to brain-computer interfaces that need to be carefully considered before they are implemented, but it is a great concept to go ahead and start imagining.

-As an interior designer, it’s important to stay up-to-date on the latest artificial intelligence advancements.
+As an interior designer, it’s crucial to stay up-to-date on the latest artificial intelligence advancements.
 By doing so, you can ensure that your business is always ahead of the curve and able to compete with larger businesses.
-Some of the hottest trends in AI right now include virtual assistants, augmented reality, voice recognition, predictive analytics, brain-computer interfaces.
+Some of the hottest trends in AI right now include virtual assistants, augmented reality, voice recognition, predictive analytics, and brain-computer interfaces.

 If you are already looking into these solutions as a designer, congratulations!
 You are already ahead of the curve.

 If you found this article helpful, be sure to sign up for our newsletter where we will send the latest updates in marketing and technology straight to your inbox.